 - to expand their lives and find the edges of their creative potential

 - to find ways to participate more fully in social change

 - to heal the absence of a spiritual center in their lives

-This is by no means an exclusive list and I would be happy to consult with you, explore your needs and the changes you are seeking, and see whether I can help.
+This is by no means an exclusive list and I would be happy to consult with you, explore your needs, and see whether I can help.
 If not, I will try to refer you to someone better suited.

 change, loss, and healing